Michael Avenatti Responds To Sentencing of Michael Cohen

-The sentencing has been announced for Michael Cohen, Donald Trump’s former lawyer and fixer, and Michael Avenatti was quick to weigh in on the matter.
+The sentencing has been announced for Michael Cohen, Donald Trump’s former lawyer, and Michael Avenatti was quick to weigh in on the matter.
 Stormy Daniels’ attorney held a press conference outside New York’s Southern District Court just minutes after Cohen’s sentencing was announced, and made it clear where he stood on the matter.

 According to Business Insider, Avenatti told reporters that Cohen is “neither a hero nor a patriot.”